 Management, including our Chief Executive Officer and Principal Financial Officer, conducted an evaluation of the effectiveness of our internal control over financial reporting using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on its evaluation, management concluded that there was a material weakness in our internal control over financial reporting as of June 30, 2018 while it has been remediated as of June 30, 2019.
-A material weakness is a deficiency, or a combination of control deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+Based on its evaluation under that framework, management concluded that the Company's internal control over financial reporting was effective as of June 30, 2020.